nyu-dh/website/docs/guides/add-edit-courses.md

 # Adding and Editing Courses

-2. Data from the spreadsheet is pulled in by the site and parsed into a YAML file for the Jekyll to use.

 ## Steps

 1. Find the Courses Google Sheet (in `NYU DH Website > Site Data`)